Skip to content

 14. Your IdP configuration will now look like this. idp-finish

-You need Docker to run the DAP.
 The following is an example docker-compose.yml file to run the DAP.
-You may need to log in to our container registry to download the image of the DAP and the sample web application, called "SaasPortal" in the docker-compose file.
-See Configure DAP and SSO Integration for more details.
 Replace marked #### with the recorded Provisioning Key and Secret from the previous step.

 version: '3'